 You will understand that island hopping Thailand has not much to do with its culture, as you will most probably end up with a beer in your hand every evening.
 The islands are amazing don’t get me wrong and you will see fantastic landscapes, beautiful beaches, and the most stunning sunsets, but for a cultural trip you will need to head North of Bangkok to places like Chiang Mai, Chiang Rai, Pai, Ayutthaya, etc. Looking for some great hiking trails in Koh Tao?
 Check out my blog 5 times a Koh Tao viewpoint!

 Planning a trip to the islands in Thailand

 You are spoiled for choice with so many beautiful islands to choose from and I can’t tell you what is the best island to visit in Thailand.
 Every island is different, some small and quiet, some big and busy, some are die-hard party islands, some have a yoga vibe, some have a mix of everything!
-I have been to most of the touristy islands and wrote the ultimate guide to island hopping Thailand in where I explain what you can expect where.
+I have been to most of the touristy islands and wrote a complete guide for island hopping in Thailand in where I explain what you can expect where.
 Read this first before you choose your island while planning a trip to Thailand, I don’t want you to end up on the wrong island and be disappointed.

 Traveling to Chiang Mai